Iestyn Davies

 Iestyn Davies (born 16 September 1979) is a British classical countertenor, active internationally as a Baroque music soloist and opera performer.

 Education and background

-Davies was born in York, England and first studied piano and recorder, mentored in his early years by his father Ioan, the founding cellist of the Fitzwilliam Quartet.
-From the age of eight he sang as a boy treble in the Choir of St John's College, Cambridge.
-He began singing countertenor in his teens, at Wells Cathedral School.
-He returned to St John's College as a choral scholar, graduating in Archaeology and Anthropology.
-He gained his DipRAM from, and was later appointed ARAM by, the Royal Academy of Music.
+Davies was born in York, England, and first studied piano and recorder.
+He was mentored in his early years by his father, Ioan Davies.

+From the age of eight he sang as a boy treble in the Choir of St John's College, Cambridge, progressing to countertenor in his teens at Wells Cathedral School.

+He returned to St John's College as a choral scholar to read Archaeology and Anthropology.

+Davies' father, Ioan, was also a member of St John's College, and the founding cellist with the Fitzwilliam Quartet—founded by Cambridge students.

+He gained his diploma from the Royal Academy of Music, which later appointed him an associate.

 In 2004 he won the Audience Prize at the London Handel Singing Competition, and in 2010 was named "Young Artist of the Year" by the Royal Philharmonic Society.

-Davies' father Ioan was a long-standing cellist with the Fitzwilliam Quartet, which was founded by Cambridge students, and a member of St John's College.